chinapedia/wikipedia.abstract.en/Page/Doraemon.md

 Legacy

-Shuttle bus featuring Doraemon to Fujiko F. Fujio Museum in Kawasaki, Kanagawa|thumb A Fujiko F. Fujio museum opened in Kawasaki on September 3, 2011, featuring Doraemon as the star of the museum.[55][56]
+A Fujiko F. Fujio museum opened in Kawasaki on September 3, 2011, featuring Doraemon as the star of the museum.[55][56]

 As one of the oldest, continuously running icons, Doraemon is a recognizable character in this contemporary generation.
 Nobita, the show's protagonist, is a break from other characters typically portrayed as special or extraordinary, and this portrayal has been seen as reasons of its appeal as well as the contrary, especially in the United States.[57]
 Mexican filmmaker Guillermo del Toro considers _Doraemon_ to be "the greatest kids series ever created".[58]